2021-24 National Team: Meet Zoe Mavis

 Zoe Mavis is a member of the 2021-24 PSIA-AASI National Team where she will help set the standard for snowsports instruction.
 PSIA-AASI hand-selected the 37 team members – 8 coaches chosen last season and 29 team members selected spring 2021 – for their range of skills that allow them to serve as inspirational leaders and build enthusiasm for learning and having fun skiing and riding.

-Meet PSIA Alpine Team member Zoe Mavis.
+Listen to PSIA Alpine Team member Zoe Mavis in this podcast.

 Where is your home mountain?